← THE DIRECT SHIFT — OPERATOR STORIES

 Her properties are designed around that insight — shared enjoyment, emotional travel, the kind of stays people remember and come back for.
 It's a hospitality-first philosophy applied to vacation rentals, and it shapes everything from property selection to how she thinks about guest relationships.

 That philosophy is also why direct bookings matter so much to her model.
 OTAs are effective demand generators, but they sit between the operator and the guest.
-For a business built on repeat stays and personal connection, that intermediation has a real cost beyond the commission.
+For hospitality brands built on relationships, loyalty, and repeat visits, owning that connection becomes increasingly important as the business grows.

 The shift